Linea Zero Bobblehead Doll Table Lamp

 Designer: To be appraised.

-Other versions: Several different table lamps were produced, other colour clothes, other figures, other dolls.
+Other versions: Several different table lamps were produced, other colour clothes, other figures, other dolls, as you can see below.

 The electric parts were produced in the late 1970s by VLM Components from Italy.